Mannankadu: Agriculture

 Mannankadu is a farming village.
 Coconut, mango, tamarind, citrus, rice, peanut, black-gram, ground nut and corn are the common crops in the village.
 For farm irrigation, water sources are wells, reservoirs and canals.
 Two rivers are flowing through this village, so the village has better water facility.

 The most predominant livelihood of the people is Agriculture and Animal Husbandry.
 The River Cauvery, from Mettur Dam is the back bone of Agricultural activities.
 As in tail end of the river, this village has to face hardship whenever there is a failure in monsoon.
-Apart from this, foreign currency flow from the emigrants and expatriates in overseas like Singapore, Malaysia, Australia, US, UK, and Arabic countries make flourish this village.
+Apart from this, foreign currency flow from the emigrants and expatriates in overseas like Singapore, Malaysia, Australia, Netherlands, US, UK, and Arabic countries make flourish this village.
 Emigration and expatriation from this village is not uncommon since British rule.

 Amenities

 Mannankadu has all amenities necessary for a progressive village.
 It has one middle school, one primary school and a post office.
 Post office, drinking water supplied from overhead tanks, land and mobile telephone connections are the other civic facilities in the village.
 State Highway 66 is the primary road connection for the villagers.

-The nearest railway station is Adirampattinam, situated at a distance of 10 km from this village.
+The nearest railway station is Pattukkottai, situated at a distance of 10 km from this village.
 It is well Connected by road to other parts of the state, so this village is easily accessible.